-Quality management (QM) first popped up as long ago as the Middle Ages, when guilds implemented inspections to maintain the quality of their products--and their reputations.
+Quality management (QM) first popped up as long ago as the Middle Ages, when guilds implemented inspections to maintain the quality of their products–and their reputations.
 Today, QM looks substantially different and can be expected to undergo even more significant evolutions as new technologies and data collections measures come into being.
-Separate Inspection Departments Frederick W. Taylor’s “The Principles of Scientific Management” was published in 1911, and was the first formally provided framework for the

 Generally speaking, software refers to code while hardware refers to physical equipment.
 The programs you run on your computer and the apps downloaded to your phone fall in the software category.
 On the other hand, your Smartphone, computer and Wi-Fi router belong to the hardware category.
 The same distinction exists in the world of quality management tools.
 Quality Management Software allows companies to gather data and to streamline the decision-making process when an issue arises.